Youth Activists Graduate

 5th November 2019

-The Youth Activist Academy has been a year-long project where young people have used their existing skills as well as developed new ones in order to run seven community projects.
-The projects which all help sport become more inclusive for LGBTIQ+ people.
+The Youth Activist Academy has been a year-long project where young people have built on existing skills and developed many new ones useful for LGBTIQ+ activism.
+Seven groups of young people completed community activist projects based on making sport more inclusive for LGBTIQ+ people.
 On Saturday night the young people graduated after a day of evaluation and final meetings.
-The final community projects are:
+The community projects were:

-Project one: A guide to upskilling the trans community to be able to access gyms and ask the right questions to find out if they are accessible to the requirements of the trans community
+Project one: A guide aimed at upskilling the trans community to be able to access gyms and ask the right questions to find out if they are accessible, as well as a companion guide for leisure facilities.

-Projects two: A series of interviews which examine the experiences of different generations of LGBTIQ+ and their relationship with sport (https://leapsports.org/lgbtiq-generations-in-sport)
+Projects two: A series of interviews which examine the experiences of different generations of LGBTIQ+ and their relationship with sport: click here to see the interviews.

-Project three: A coaches toolkit for football coaches who want to learn more about the LGBTIQ+ community and make their club more inclusive.
-This was created in partnership with Football v Homophobia and the Football v Homophobia Youth Panel
+Project three: A coaches toolkit for football coaches who want to learn more about the LGBTIQ+ community and make their club more inclusive, created in partnership with Football v Homophobia.

 Project four: An LGBTIQ+ 101 resource for anyone in the sports sector who wants to learn more